 The Reception environments are set up in the same way as our Nursery environment to ensure continuity and familiarity (For example, sand or water play, role-play areas, construction and small world areas, creative areas, etc) This helps the children to settle in and to continue to develop their learning through the different areas of provision both indoors and outdoors.

-The children will follow the same Early Years Foundation Stage Curriculum as in the Nursery or at their previous setting (scroll down to the bottom of the web page for more information on this)
+The children will follow the same Early Years Foundation Stage Curriculum as in the Nursery or at their previous setting.

 Literacy and Mathematics direct teaching sessions will take place throughout the week, as well as Topic sessions, PE sessions, Story sessions, ERIC sessions (Everybody Reading In Class), and so much more...

-During the first few weeks, the children will bring home a Jolly Phonics Pack and their first reading book to practise at home.
+During the first few weeks, the children will bring home a Phonics Pack, details of how to access our ebooks to practise at home, as well as a library book to read at home for pleasure.
 You will be invited to a meeting to hear how we teach early reading in September (More information about this will be sent out nearer the time)

 The children will have a Learning Journey File to record their individual achievements just like in Nursery.
 Reception staff will put in work samples, photographs and observations to document your child's progress throughout the year.
 We actively encourage parents to contribute to these too, with their own photographs from home, wow slips, achievement certificates, etc. Parents are welcome to look at their child's file at any time.